 You can take a bus outside the Madgaon railway station if you are tired.
 However, you have to show some patience before the bus’s arrival.
 The bus will cost you around Rs.15 & drop you at the Margao bus stand.

 Now, you have reached the Margao bus stand.
 Your destination is somewhere around Margao.
 You can directly go to your desired location.

 III.
 Margao Bus Stand to Panjim Bus Stand

-If your destination is somewhere around Panjim or Mapusa then you need to take a bus.
-The buses run at frequent intervals & from Margao to Panjim bus stand the cost is around Rs.45 per person.
+If your destination is around Panjim or Mapusa, you must take a bus.
+The buses run at frequent intervals from Margao to the Panjim bus stand.
+The cost will be around Rs.45 per person.

 IV.
 Panjim Bus Stand to Mapusa Bus Stand